Sydney-Informatics-Hub/training.artemis.python/_episodes/03-dask-dataframes.md

 teaching: 25
 exercises: 5
 questions:
-- Scale code in a familiar way
+- Use a modern python library and elegant syntax for performance benefits
 objectives:
 - "Intro to Dask concepts and High level datastructures"
 - "Use dask dataframes"